MohamedGElsharkawy/Vaccination-System/README.md

 - Allow client to reserve an appointment
 - Generate invoices
 - Client can search for specific time slot
-- System should send notification email asking the client to evaluate the service offered to him/her

 ## Vaccinations store management: